kj7rrv/stockquotes/README.md

     krogerGainDollars = kroger.increaseDollars

 The same value as a percent is available in the `increasePercent` property.
 To indicate losses, these values are negative.

 ## Historical data
 The historical data for a stock can be accessed through the `Stock`'s `historical` property.
 This is an array of `dict`s, with the first item representing the most recent quote.
 The `dict`'s `date` property is a `datetime` object representing the date the quote is from. `open` is the opening price for that day. `high` and `low` are the high and low prices, respectively, for that day. `close` and `adjClose` are the closing price.
 The difference is that `adjClose` is adjusted for splits and dividends, whereas `close` is adjusted only for splits. `volume` is the stock's volume for that day.

+Typically, this should give at least a month of data.
+Obviously, it gives less for recent IPOs.
+Also, a known but unexplained bug causes it to only give two days of data for some stocks.

 # Exceptions
 `stockquotes.StockDoesNotExistError` is raised when the stock does not exist.

 `stockquotes.NetworkError` is raised when a connection to Yahoo!
 Finance cannot be established.

 # License
 Copyright (c) 2019 ScoopGracie.
 All rights reversed.
 This is free and unencumbered software released into the public domain.